 TeamViewer Remote Desktop

-TeamViewer is a software that enables remote support, remote access, remote management, home office, online collaboration, and conferencing functions.
+TeamViewer is a software that enables remote support, remote access, remote management, home office, online collaboration, and meeting functions.
 It supports multiple platforms such as Windows, Mac, and Linux.

 sudo apt update && sudo apt upgrade